Skip to content

 Threskiornithidae is a family of large wading birds which includes 36 species.
 These birds are traditionally divided into two subfamilies - the ibises and the spoonbills.

-Threskiornithidse members have long curved beaks with serrated edges used for catching fish in shallow water or mudflats, as well as other aquatic invertebrates like crustaceans and mollusks.
+Threskiornithidse members have long curved beaks with serrated edges for catching fish in shallow water, mudflats, and other aquatic invertebrates like crustaceans and molluscs.

-This diverse diet makes them important scavengers in their ecosystems, helping maintain healthy populations of native wildlife by controlling insect numbers and dispersing energy-rich seeds throughout wetland habitats.
+This diverse diet makes them important scavengers in their ecosystems, helping maintain healthy native wildlife populations by controlling insect numbers and dispersing energy-rich seeds throughout wetland habitats.

 Scientific classification: